Mark Pasanen, MD, FACP - Program Director

 Halle Sobel, MD – Associate Program Director

-Dr. Sobel graduated from The University of Vermont College of Medicine and completed her primary care internal medicine residency at The University of Wisconsin Hospitals & Clinics.
-She practices as a general internist at the Burlington Adult Primary Care Clinic and prior to becoming the associate program director and primary care program director she co-directed both the resident clinic and primary care track.
-She is involved locally with the teaching academy and regionally/nationally with SGIM.
-Her academic interests include resident education and mentoring, addiction medicine and population health.
-Outside of work she enjoys visiting independent books stores and farmers markets, doing yoga and spending time with her family and dog.
+Dr. Sobel graduated from the University of Vermont College of Medicine and completed her primary care internal medicine residency at the University of Wisconsin Hospitals & Clinics.
+She practices general internal medicine at Burlington Adult Primary Care where she is passionate about resident precepting.
+She enjoys curricular development and is always looking for ways to innovate the ambulatory curriculum and the primary care track.
+She has a passion for medical education and is a distinguished educator in the teaching academy and is involved both regionally and nationally with SGIM.
+Her academic interests include resident education and mentoring, addiction medicine, population health and narrative medicine.
+Outside of work, she enjoys visiting independent books stores and farmers markets, gardening, talking walks with her dog Daisy and spending time with her family.

 Andy Hale, MD – Associate Program Director

 Dr. Hale received his undergraduate education at Middlebury College, then went to medical school at Tufts University School of Medicine.
 He completed internal medicine residency, chief residency, and infectious diseases fellowship at Beth Israel Deaconess Medical Center and Harvard Medical School.
 He is now an Infectious Diseases physician at UVMMC and an avid medical educator and researcher.
 He is the director of several courses including Cardiac, Respiratory, and Renal pathophysiology at UVM College of Medicine, Infectious Diseases at Middlebury College, and Comparative Physiology at Mount Desert Island Biological Laboratory.
 His main research interests include medical education, HIV and HCV, and he has produced over 75 peer-reviewed publications and posters.
 When not at work, he enjoys backcountry skiing, rock and ice climbing, trail running, and playing with his golden retriever Mango.